Healthy Interiors: Choosing Materials That Contribute to Healthy Building Practices

 Vice President, Government & Public Affairs, ASID

 As Vice President of Government and Public Affairs for ASID, Bryan J. Soukup, Esq., leads the Society's strategic efforts to advocate for the interior design profession from a legislative, regulatory, and policy perspective before the federal and state governments.
 He is the Society's sole registered federal lobbyist and chief advocate at the state and local levels.
-Prior to joining ASID in summer 2018, Soukup served as the director of Resilience Initiatives and as a registered federal and state lobbyist for the International Code Council (ICC), the nation's foremost model construction codes and standards developer.
-In these roles, he was responsible for government advocacy, outreach, and policy concerning resilience and disaster mitigation.
-He served as the International Code Council's chief ambassador to national and international resilience and sustainability projects, including two years as the founding-executive director of ICC's resilience-based subsidiary, the Alliance for National & Community Resilience (ANCR).
+Prior to joining ASID in summer 2018, Bryan served as Director of Resilience Initiatives and as a registered federal and state lobbyist for the International Code Council (ICC).
+He is a licensed attorney in the District of Columbia and in the Commonwealth of Virginia.